sarken/docs/front_end_coding/css.markdown

 }
 ```

-#### Values
+#### Properties and Values

+Think of each selector as a box.
+We can make it stack up, give it a background colour (or an image or both), a border, and we can give that border a colour and a thickness and a style.
+We can decide how big each box is and much blank space is going to be around it (margin) and inside it (padding).
+We can position (float, top, left) each box on the page.
+We can make the text in the box a particular size, colour, font, and make it bold or italic or asscaps; we can align it to the left or the right or centre it.
+We can do anything!
+(Almost anything.)

+##### Values

-On our archive, we use hex codes to define colours.
-Hex codes are a set of six letters (a-f) and digits (0-9) that make up a colour. #000000 is black. #ffffff is white.
+On the Archive, we primarily use hex codes to define colors.
+Hex codes are a set of six letters (a-f) and digits (0-9) that make up a colour. `#000000` is black. `#ffffff` is white.
 Everything else is somewhere in between.

 				<p style="text-align:center;">